abhaysam2888/modern-movie-site/readme.md

 - **Movie details**: Access your details, images of particular movie in another tab.

+- **Skeleton loading**: The application has feature of skeleton loading, ensuring a seamless experience of user.

 - **Responsive Design**: The application is fully responsive, ensuring a seamless experience on both desktop and mobile devices.

 ## Installation